pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/dotnet.md

 ### Example .NET Project

-To get started with .NET use a template.
+You can get started with .NET using a Pulumi template.
 From an empty directory, create a new .NET project:

 ```bash
 $ mkdir myproject && cd myproject
 $ pulumi new csharp
 ```

-The template will autogenerate a set of files that make up a Pulumi project.x
+The template will autogenerate a set of files that make up a Pulumi project.

 {{% lang csharp %}}